-Devon Willis-Jones is a data-driven principal who faces challenges with optimism and determination.
+Devon Willis-Jones' dedication to the education profession spans over 15 years.
+Prior to joining the National Institute for Excellence in Teaching as a senior specialist, then assistant director for Louisiana, Willis-Jones earned the 2016 Milken Educator Award as a data-driven principal who faced challenges with optimism and determination.
 When she took over at Jeanerette Elementary School, a high-poverty campus in Iberia Parish, the school had just earned an F rating.
 Only 40% of students scored at or above grade level on state assessments.

 Focused on renewing Jeanerette Elementary's commitment to these principles to change the school's culture, she enlisted faculty and staff to share in her vision of "Success and Nothing Less," adopting research-based, proven processes focused on improving instruction and student achievement.
 Willis-Jones asked parents to trust her and keep their children at Jeanerette Elementary, moving her own daughter to the school to reinforce her commitment.